qpliu/esolang/necksheen/README.md

 The predefined `io` queue is used for input and output.
 The queue is open for receiving as long as there is pending input.
-After the input has been completely received, the 'io' queue is closed for receiving.
+After the input has been completely received, the `io` queue is closed for receiving.
 The queue is always open for sending.
 The scope of the `io` queue is the program, excluding the bodies of any fork statements.
 The `io` queue has no fork body, and thus cannot be referenced by a fork